-Muhammad Jameel, a resident of Bangla Hayat, told the media, “I earn Rs800 to Rs1,000 as a daily-wage labourer, how can I pay Rs12,000 bills in which 55pc is adjusted as the FPA charges.”
+Muhammad Jameel, a resident of Bangla Hayat, told the media, “I earn Rs800 to Rs1,000 as a daily-wage laborer, how can I pay Rs12,000 bills in which 55pc is adjusted as the FPA charges.”

 He asked whether he should buy groceries and pay the fees for his children’s school or submit a huge bill.

 The protesters expressed the resolve that they won’t pay electricity bills because of huge taxes.
-The protesters said if the government won’t withdraw taxes on electricity bills, they would not pay any bills at all.
+The protesters said if the government won’t withdraw taxes on electricity bills, they will not pay any bills at all.
 They dispersed after two hours.

 On Monday, a protest was held at Chak 32/SP and outside the Mepco office in Pakpattan city.

-TOBA TEK SINGH: Hundreds of citizens blocked the Gojra-Jhang Road near Dhamma Canal rest house by setting tyres ablaze and staging a demonstration against the Faisalabad Electric Supply Company (Fesco) over high tariff electricity bills.
+TOBA TEK SINGH: Hundreds of citizens blocked the Gojra-Jhang Road near Dhamma Canal rest house by setting tires ablaze and staging a demonstration against the Faisalabad Electric Supply Company (Fesco) over high tariff electricity bills.
 They also blocked the M-4 interchange.

 PTI leader Usama Hamza also reached there to express solidarity with the protesters.

 In his speech, he announced if the raised tariff was not withdrawn, the consumers would besiege the Fesco office on a daily basis.